 One of the biggest winners by far in today’s highly competitive automobile market has been Korea, where Hyundai, along with its brand Kia, have enjoyed soaring global sales.
 Consumers are attracted to their reasonable prices, excellent warranties and world class manufacturing quality.

-All major car makers are aggressively pushing their smaller, high efficiency vehicles due to both high gasoline prices and government mandates that auto manufacturers meet high average miles-per-gallon rules.
-Chrysler is relying heavily on its relationship with Fiat for new, fuel efficient models.
+At the same time, manufacturers are forced to continue to invest in smaller, high efficiency vehicles due to U.S. government mandates that they meet high average miles-per-gallon rules.
+Chrysler is relying heavily on its relationship with Fiat for new, fuel efficient models of modest size.
 Honda, Volkswagen, Toyota, Hyundai, Nissan and Peugeot all have invested in new, advanced small cars.
 All major luxury brands like Mercedes, BMW, Lexus and Audi have relatively small cars on the market and will steadily introduce a wide range of fuel efficient designs.
 BMW introduced its iSeries high efficiency cars in 2013, including a three-cylinder engine that is part of a new plug-in hybrid.